-You Will Like The Cool Dream Bed If:
+Who Will Like The Cool Dream Bed:

-- You Like A Traditional Innerspring, “On” The Mattress Feel– If you are used to innerspring mattresses and the feeling of sleeping “on” the mattress, that’s not really what you get with this mattress.
+- People Who Like A Traditional Innerspring, “On” The Mattress Feel– If someone is used to innerspring mattresses and the feeling of sleeping “on” the mattress, that’s not really what they get with this mattress.

 As the video shows, it doesn’t take much effort to push down far into the mattress.
 Overall, I thought the mattress was softer than the average mattress I have reviewed (comparable maybe to the Tempur-Cloud Supreme).
 To me, that makes it especially good for side sleepers and people of lighter weight.
-While the memory foam is fairly responsive, you still get a sinking in feeling that memory foam is known for where the mattress cradles around you.
+While the memory foam is fairly responsive, sleepers will still get a sinking in feeling that memory foam is known for where the mattress cradles around them.
 Whether that is good or bad just comes down to personal preference.

 The company does a give away a bed for every bed that they sell.
 That is the most impressive display of social conscience that I have seen yet, so it’s something I thought I’d note here as well.